-POLICY: Within nursing courses, counseling and advising processes and other instructional forums, students will be provided the opportunity to discuss the policy on unsafe practice and its implications.
-All students are expected to be familiar with the principles of safe, legal, and ethical practice and are expected to perform accordingly.
+Policy: All students are expected to be familiar with the principles of safe, legal, and ethical practice and are expected to perform accordingly.
 If an "Unacceptable Practice" investigation is imminent, in progress /or if a student receives an "Unacceptable practice" citation in a nursing (NUR) course, the student may not withdraw from the course.
 Students will need to have a clearance (signature on the withdrawal form) from the Dean or designee to withdraw from nursing (NUR) courses.

-PROCEDURE: When an incident occurs that a faculty member or preceptor believes to be unacceptable nursing practice, or when such an incident is discovered, the student will be notified immediately (when feasible) and may be required to leave the clinical setting (if appropriate).
+Procedure: When an incident occurs that a faculty member or preceptor believes to be unacceptable nursing practice, or when such an incident is discovered, the student will be notified immediately (when feasible) and may be required to leave the clinical setting (if appropriate).
 When a pattern of behaviors constituting unsafe practice becomes evident, the student will be notified as soon as is feasible and may be instructed to leave the clinical setting.
 Failure to leave the clinical setting when instructed to do so is grounds for dismissal from the Graduate Nursing program.
-If a student is removed from the clinical setting an unacceptable practice, the student will not return to that clinical setting unless cleared to do so by the graduate nursing faculty member.
+If a student is removed from the clinical setting for an unacceptable practice, the student will not return to that clinical setting unless cleared to do so by the graduate nursing faculty member and online nursing graduate chair.